 Ask your independent service providers about opportunities to tighten your budget.
 For example, third-party replacement parts can provide a cost-effective and quality alternative to parts supplied by imaging system manufacturers.
 Your ISO partners can recommend third-party parts that they trust to perform just as well as OEM parts

-2. Build a Strategic Spare Parts Inventory
+2. Build a Spare Parts Inventory for Service Staff

 A well-curated inventory of spare parts for imaging equipment that you service in-house can contribute to departmental efficiency.
 It can also eliminate the frustration of diagnosing a problem, only to discover that the necessary part is unavailable.